-- 8.1 The Policy applies to all employees of the Council and other people working for the Council such as agency staff and consultants.
-Elected Members and School Governors may also raise concerns through this policy. - 8.2 It is possible that contractors who work for the Council may come across matters which cause them concern and which relate to the actions of the Council or its employees.
+- 8.1.
+The Policy applies to all employees of the school/academy and other people working for the school/academy such as agency staff and consultants.
+School governors may also raise concerns through this policy. - 8.2.
+It is possible that contractors who work for the school/academy may come across matters which cause them concern and which relate to the actions of the school/academy or its employees.
 Contractors are invited to follow the procedures set out in this policy and are assured that they will not suffer any form of retribution for having raised a genuine concern, even if it proves to be unfounded.
-It may be that an employee of a contractor has concerns relating to its employer's actions while engaged on Council business.
-The Council's standard contracts require contractors to have adequate whistleblowing arrangements in place or to permit its employees to use the Council's arrangements.
-Employees of contractors therefore have equivalent protection to that afford Council employees. - 8.3 These procedures are in addition to the Council's Complaints Procedures and other specifically laid down statutory reporting procedures applying to some services.
-If the concern relates to an elected Member, this may involve a potential breach of the Members' Code of Conduct which may result in a referral to the Council's Standards Committee and this in turn could lead to either internal or external investigation. - 8.4 This policy has been discussed with staff representatives and has their support.
+It may be that an employee of a contractor has concerns relating to its employer's actions while engaged on school/academy business.
+The school/academy's standard contracts require contractors to have adequate whistleblowing arrangements in place or to permit its employees to use the school/academy's arrangements.
+Employees of contractors therefore have equivalent protection to that afford school/academy employees.

+- 8.3.
+These procedures are in addition to the school/academy's complaints procedures and other specifically laid down statutory reporting procedures applying to some services. - 8.4.
+This policy has been discussed with staff representatives and has their support.
+This policy supersedes previous policies and takes effect from 1st March 2015.